EleutherAI/elk/README.md

 Use `pip install pre-commit && pre-commit install` in the root folder before your first commit.

-If you work on a new feature / fix or some other code task, make sure to create an issue and assign it to yourself (Maybe, even share it in the elk channel of Eleuther's Discord with a small note) In this way, others know you are working on the issue and we won't do the same thing twice 👍 Also they can contact you easily.
+If you work on a new feature / fix or some other code task, make sure to create an issue and assign it to yourself (Maybe, even share it in the elk channel of Eleuther's Discord with a small note).
+In this way, others know you are working on the issue and we won't do the same thing twice 👍 Also they can contact you easily.